codescalersinternships/maryam-inigo/README.md

 FUNCTIONS

-- getDataFromString() to parse data from string
+- LoadFromString() to parse data from string
-- getDataFromFile() to parse data from external file
+- LoadFromFile() to parse data from external file
+- String() coverts map to string
-- saveToFile() to output parsed data to external file
+- SaveToFile() to output parsed data to external file
-- checkSectionName() to ensure section name is between 2 square brackets
+- isValidSectionName() to ensure section name is between 2 square brackets
-- setValues() of section, key and value in the ini map of the parser
+- Set() of section, key and value in the ini map of the parser
-- getSectionNames() to retrieve all sections in parsed ini
+- GetSectionNames() to retrieve all sections in parsed ini
-- getValue() to retrieve a value of a specific key in a section
+- Get() to retrieve a value of a specific key in a section
-- getSection() retrieves the section given its name
+- GetSection() retrieves the section given its name
 - setSection() to create a new section by name
 - parse() to parse INI file into a map given a string input